karthik997/Forensic_Toolkit/README.md

 **mp3stego and Audiostego are also tools which could be used for Audio data analysis.**

-**Deepsound is a Windows based application, which can be downloaded from Internet.(Pssss..
-Just check my Tool_Vault maybe you can Find one** :grin:
+**Deepsound is a Windows based application, which can be downloaded from Internet.**

+(Pssss..
+Just check my Tool_Vault maybe you can find one) :grin:

 ## Tool dealing with Memory Dumps(Analysing hidden data or malicious activity):